Ezekiel 40 – Measuring the Courts of the New Temple

 i.
 “Whether they actually observed the Passover or not in exile, surely they would be contemplating Israel’s redemption out of Egypt and the creation of their nation.
 This vision, then, would be an encouragement that the Lord would complete his purposes for the nation in the messianic kingdom.”
 (Alexander)

 c.
 The hand of the LORD was upon me: Ezekiel insisted the source of this extended prophecy was God.
-Yahweh was the source of its minute and sometimes-strange detail.
+Yahweh was the source of the minute and sometimes strange detail of this prophecy.

 d.
 In the visions of God He took me into the land of Israel and set me on a very high mountain: We are not told the name of the mountain, but from the description that follows we gather that Ezekiel could, in his vision, see Jerusalem.